T.J. Miller Denies Allegations of Sexual Assault and Violence

 T.J.
 Miller is denying allegations of sexual assault and violence published in The Daily Beast.

 The media outlet published an article Tuesday in which an anonymous accuser claimed the Silicon Valley star punched her in the mouth during sex while they were students at George Washington University.
-The accuser also claimed the actor penetrated her without her consent—first anally, then with a beer bottle—and choked her during a separate encounter.
+The accuser also claimed the actor penetrated her without her consent—anally and with a beer bottle—and choked her during a separate encounter.

 Miller, along with his wife Kate, addressed the allegations in a lengthy statement to E!
 News.